glaserlab/sca/README.md

 ![SCA_overview_v1.pdf](https://github.com/andrewZimnik/sca/files/14455291/SCA_overview_v1.pdf)

 ## Overview
 Sparse Component Analysis (SCA) is an unsupervised dimensionality reduction method that can recover interpretable latent factors from high dimensional neural activity.
 This repo. contains notebooks (and example data) that demonstrate how to use SCA.
-For a full characterization of the method (and to see results from additional datasets) see the [preprint](https://www.biorxiv.org/content/10.1101/2024.02.05.578988v1).
+For a full characterization of the method (and to see results from additional datasets) see our [manuscript](https://glaserlab.github.io/Sparse_Component_Analysis_Revision_Combined_Smaller5.pdf).
+Note the official [preprint](https://www.biorxiv.org/content/10.1101/2024.02.05.578988v1) is an older version due to journal policies.

 ## Installation and Dependencies